gamemanual0/gm0/source/docs/hardware-basics/motor-guide/choosing-motor.rst

   separately.
-  You can disassemble the gearbox from the motor-side, so removing the gearbox from the mounted plate is not necessary Attaching the pinion to a :term:`Bare Motor` is simple since it clamps onto the motor shaft instead of a press fit like the other pinion gears.
+  You can disassemble the gearbox from the motor-side, so removing the gearbox from the mounted plate is not necessary Attaching the pinion to a :term:`bare motor <Bare Motor>` is simple since it clamps onto the motor shaft instead of a press fit like the other pinion gears.
   VersaPlanetaries also